Far Eastern Hospital metro station

-Far Eastern Hospital (亞東醫院 (Yǎdōng Yīyuàn)) is a metro station in Taipei, Taiwan served by Taipei Metro.
+Far Eastern Hospital (亞東醫院 (Yǎdōng Yīyuàn)) is a metro station in Taipei, Taiwan served by Taipei Metro on the Bannan line.

 Station layout

 The two-level underground station makes use of island platforms and has three exits.
 The station is 243 meters long and 20.5 meters wide.
 Blue line trains from Kunyang or Taipei Nangang Exhibition Center terminate here during non-rush hours.

 Design

 The entrance to the station was designed as an arch bridge (from "qiao" in Banqiao, meaning "bridge").
 It is also meant to represent a "cloud wall", a characteristic of traditional Chinese gardening; the station is located next to Yuanzhi Memorial Garden.

 Public art in the station consists of a piece titled "River Romance", which combined LED lamps with glass sticks to create a color-changing "river of time".
 Poems are engraved on the glass sticks, which look like moving waves from a distance.